GoogleCloudDataproc/dataproc-ml-python/docs/contributing.md

 ## Contribution process

+### Setup
+1. It is recommended to do development in a separate virtual environment

+    ```shell
+    python3.11 -m venv <your env>
+    ```

+2. Install all the build, dev and test dependencies

+    ```shell
+    pip install ".[dev, test]"
+    ```

+3. Configure your IDE to the same venv interpreter

 ### Code Reviews
+1. Do run the linter and make sure all the tests pass before raising the PR
+    ```shell
+    pyink .
+    pytest .
+    ```
+2. Add the output of the test run in the PR description

 All submissions, including submissions by project members, require review.
 We use [GitHub pull requests](https://docs.github.com/articles/about-pull-requests)